30 Big Hits of the 60's, Volume 2

 30 Big Hits of the 60's, Volume 2 is the fourteenth studio album by American singer Bobby Vee, and was released in April 1966 by Liberty Records.

-Vee covers hits from the 1960s with this album, including "(The Man Who Shot) Liberty Valance", "For Your Love", "Houston", "You're Sixteen", and "Call Me Irresponsible".
-Like 1964's Vol. 1, these are snippets of past hits of the era as each song is a medley combining two songs into one.
+Vee again covers hits from the 1960s with this album, including "(The Man Who Shot) Liberty Valance", "For Your Love", "Houston", "You're Sixteen", and "Call Me Irresponsible".
+Like 1964's Vol. 1, these are snippets of past hits from the era, with each song a medley combining two songs into one.

 Although Volume 1 made it to the Cashbox albums chart in 1964, where it peaked at No. 95, Volume 2 failed to reach the charts.

 Reception

 At the time of the album's release, Billboard praised Bobby Vee for "presenting and he does it in golden voice."

-St. Petersburg Times raves "you'll enjoy the way he sangs number.
+St. Petersburg Times raves "you'll enjoy the way he sings number.

-Robert Reynolds called it a "Nice Album" and praised that "It showcases [Vee's] ability to sing almost any style of song.
+Robert Reynolds called it a "Nice Album" and praised that "It showcases [Vee's] ability to sing almost any style of song."